Aiven-Labs/python-fake-data-producer-for-apache-kafka/README-gitpod.md

 First make sure to have an Aiven account, otherwise you are just a few clicks away of creating one [here](https://console.aiven.io/signup?utm_source=github&utm_medium=organic&utm_campaign=blog_art&utm_content=post)

-Then make sure to get an personnal access token, check this [video](https://www.youtube.com/watch?v=64G2QIMYOL4) to learn how to get one.
+Then make sure to get an personal access token, check this [video](https://www.youtube.com/watch?v=64G2QIMYOL4) to learn how to get one.

-Open a terminal so you can type each of the bash commands that will follow.
+Open a terminal, you'll need to copy-paste or re-type all the bash commands below.

 Now you can login :